Should I Become a Film Production Assistant (PA)?

 Step: 1: Earn a College Degree

-A production assistant position is usually a stepping stone to a higher level career in the film industry.
+A production assistant position is usually a stepping-stone to a higher level career in the film industry.
 Individuals seeking production assistant work may be recent college graduates who want to become producers, work behind the camera or edit footage.
-Individuals with associate's or bachelor's degrees in film and video production, or a related area of study, have a competitive advantage when applying for this highly sought after positions.
+Individuals with associate's or bachelor's degrees in film and video production, or a related area of study, have a competitive advantage when applying for this highly sought after position.
 To prepare for various film-related careers, students will need coursework involving lighting and sound, screenwriting, cinematography, camera operation, directing, editing and producing.

 Step 2: Participate in Student Films

 In addition to teaching students the basics of film production, some degree programs in film and television production offer students the opportunity to create a student film.
 Students write their own short script, audition actors and take on directing and editing responsibilities when creating these projects.
 Other students will work as crew members and have the chance to help with the production process.
 This is good preparation for production assistant work and will give students experience on sets.

 Step 3: Find Employment Opportunities

 After graduating, individuals will typically be qualified for entry-level positions such as production assistant.
 Some degree programs may offer internships with production companies that can help recent graduates begin their career.
 Attending networking events may also provide employment opportunities.